 RBIM: Rhythmic Bodies in Motion; a student-run dance group that is open to all students and prides itself on diversity of skill, style, and cultures.

 Reading Period: Thursday and Friday of tenth week; professors may not teach new material or have anything due on these days.

 Reg: The Regenstein Library; large neogothic library that consumes many students’ lives; designed by the inventor of the windows on envelopes and perhaps designed accordingly.

-Resident Master (aka RM): Senior member of the faculty or administration who lives in a Residence Hall with his/her family; heading the Residences Halls within the housing system.
+Resident Dean (aka RD): Senior member of the faculty or administration who lives in a Residence Hall with his/her family; heading the Residences Halls within the housing system.

 Reynolds Club/RC: Building located at 57th and University; home to many RSOs and the Center for Leadership and Involvement.

 RH: Resident Head; Graduate students or administrators living in the Houses; heading the Houses within the housing system.

 Robie House: House designed by Frank Lloyd Wright in the Prairie Style of architecture and located at 58th and Woodlawn; acquired by the University in the 1960’s.

 Rockefeller: 1) The man who bankrolled the beginning of the University of Chicago; 2) Enormous non-denominational chapel on 59th St.